sheila-anne/sheila-anne/src/pages/writing-desk/2021-03-28-a-different-way-to-think-about-adapting-to-change.md

 - What might be the gift within this change?
 - How can I continue to keep the big picture front of mind?

-If you enjoyed this blog and are called to step into a life that feels **full, grounded, and flowing,** you must check out my [Ground to Grow Accelerator](https://www.sheilaanne.com/working-together/#ground-to-grow)!
-It's a 45 minute power session that will leave you feeling more confident, clear, and ready to take **big bold action!** [Apply for your session right here](https://www.sheilaanne.com/book/ground-to-grow/)!
+If you enjoyed this blog and are called to step into a life that feels **full, grounded, and flowing,** schedule an exploration call [right here](https://www.sheilaanne.com/book/exploration/)!

 ![Stay grounded in times of change](/img/bloom-where-you-are-planted-change.jpg "Stay grounded in times of change")